adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 ```bash
 aio app deploy
 ```
-4. Verify that the create-session action and the validate-payment webhook are created:
+4. Run `aio app get-url` and verify that both the [payment-method/create-session](./actions/payment-method/create-session.js) action and the [payment-method/validate-payment](./actions/payment-method/validate-payment.js) webhook are listed in the output.
-   - `actions/payment-method/create-session.js`
-   - `actions/payment-method/validate-payment.js`
-5. Note down the new URLs generated after deployment

 ### Step 8: Configure Webhook Subscription
 1. Log in to the Admin Panel using the Admin URL